Cyoger/Cuda-Practice/README.md

 # CUDA
-Mostly follow along from Programming Massively Parallel Processors and other interesting things i find interesting
+Mostly follow along from Programming Massively Parallel Processors and other things i find interesting